Draymond Green: NBA Hustle Award and suspensions (2023–present)

 During a game on November 14, 2023, against the Minnesota Timberwolves, teammate Klay Thompson and Timberwolves forward Jaden McDaniels engaged in a shoving match, beginning a brawl between the two teams.
 Timberwolves center Rudy Gobert attempted to pull Thompson away from McDaniels when Green put Gobert into a chokehold.
 Green, Thompson, and McDaniels were ejected.
 This was Green's second consecutive ejection, the first being on November 11 in a game against the Cleveland Cavaliers for receiving two technical fouls.
 The following day, the NBA suspended Green for five games for "escalating an on-court altercation".
 Gobert, Thompson, and McDaniels were fined $25,000.

 On December 12, 2023, in a game against the Phoenix Suns, Green struck Suns center Jusuf Nurkić in the face while being guarded by him.
 Green was subsequently assessed with a type 2 flagrant foul and was ejected from the game.
 The next day, the NBA announced his indefinite suspension.
 After missing 12 games, Green was reinstated on January 6, 2024.

 On March 7, 2024, Green recorded his 32nd career triple-double with 11 points, 10 rebounds and 12 assists in a 122–125 loss to the Chicago Bulls.
 While playing against the Miami Heat on March 26, 2024, Green appeared to grab the neck of Patty Mills and pulled him to the ground.
 After review by the officials, the foul was deemed common instead of flagrant.
 On April 12, Green put up a double-double with 12 rebounds and 11 assists in a 114–109 loss to the New Orleans Pelicans.
 He became the first player in NBA history to record a double-double without taking any field goal attempts.

 On April 1, 2025, Green posted his 33rd career triple-double with 13 points, 10 rebounds and 12 assists in a 134–125 win over the Memphis Grizzlies.
-With the performance, he tied Bob Cousy and Ben Simmons for 14th place on the NBA’s all-time triple-doubles list.
+With the performance, he tied Bob Cousy and Ben Simmons for 14th place on the NBA's all-time triple-doubles list.
 He won the NBA Hustle Award for the 2024–25 season, awarded to a player whose effort plays are not tracked by traditional statistics.

+Green initially declined his player option to give the team resources to pursue LeBron James in free agency.
+After James decided to sign with the Philadelphia 76ers, Green re-signed with the Warriors on July 30, 2026, agreeing to a one-year, $27.7 million contract.